beartype/beartype/doc/src/index.rst

     * The beartype.door.die_if_unbearable_ function.
     * The beartype.door.TypeHint.die_if_unbearable_ method.
-    * User-defined functions and methods decorated by the beartype.beartype_ decorator -- which then themselves become beartype type-checkers.
+    * User-defined functions and methods decorated by the @beartype.beartype_ decorator -- which then themselves become beartype type-checkers.

     Because type-checking violations are why we are all here, instances of this